Introit

 Centuries later, those who went to John from the whole Judaean countryside and all the people of Jerusalem knew their time had come.
 They seized the moment, and were baptized by him in the river Jordan, confessing their sins.
 Imagine that people’s impatience those long years of delay when the Messiah seemed to tarry forever.
 But now the Baptist cries out in the wilderness, the One who will baptize with the Holy Spirit is at hand (G).

 Rend the heavens and come down, O God of all the ages!
 Rouse us from sleep, deliver us from our heedless ways, and form us into a watchful people, that, at the advent of your Son, he may find us doing what is right, mindful of all you command.
-Grant this through him whose coming is certain, whose day draws near: your Son, our Lord Jesus Christ, who lives and reigns with you in the unity of the Holy Spirit, God, for ever and ever.
+Grant this through Christ our Lord.
 Amen.
+(ICEL; 1998)

 The last and greatest herald of Heaven's King